 Passle image

-On 10 February 2026, the U.S. District Court for the Southern District of New York ruled that documents created by a client using a commercial generative AI tool and sent to their lawyer were not covered by attorney-client privilege or work product privilege.
+On 10 February 2026, the U.S. District Court for the Southern District of New York ruled that documents created by a client using a commercially available generative AI tool - Anthropic's Claude - pending a criminal investigation and sent to their lawyer were not covered by attorney-client privilege or work product privilege.

 First, we pick two key points that we can learn from the case in England and Wales before turning to the specific arguments run.